 The members of our board of directors are expected to attend board meetings and meetings of board committees on which they serve, and to spend the time needed and to meet as frequently as necessary to properly discharge their responsibilities.
-The board of directors held four meetings in 2015, with all but one of our directors attending 100 percent of those meetings.
-As a result of a brief illness, one director attended three of the four (75 percent) board meetings.
-Each director also attended 100 percent of the meetings of the committees in 2015 on which he or she was a member in 2015, with the exception of the same director who had a brief illness, who attended five of the six (83 percent) meetings of the audit committee on which he is a member.
+The board of directors held five meetings in 2016, with all of our directors attending 100 percent of those meetings.
+Each director also attended 100 percent of the meetings of the committees in 2016 on which he or she was a member in 2016, with the exception of one director who attended seven of the eight (88 percent) meetings of the audit committee on which he is a member.
 Our Corporate Governance Guidelines provide that all directors are expected to attend our annual meeting of shareholders and be available, when requested by the chairman of the board of directors, to answer any questions shareholders may have.
-All thenserving members of the board of directors attended our 2015 annual meeting of shareholders, with the exception of one director who was unable to attend due to a brief illness.
+All then serving members of the board of directors attended our 2016 annual meeting of shareholders.